jcornaz/balotaro/README.md

 curl -X POST -H "Content-Type: application/json" -H "Accept: application/json" -d "{ \"candidates\": [[\"mardo\"], [\"lundo\", \"ĵaŭdo\"], [\"vendredo\"]], \"token\": \"V_EcGO3BMBSM2y9RP2bBdrs2nszGSn8I-CtVnw==\" }" "http://localhost:8080/vote/"
 ```

-Note the candidates are a list of list.
-The top level list is ordered from the most preferred candidates to the least preferred.
+Note that `candidates` is list of list ordered from the most preferred candidates to the least preferred.
 You can omit candidates.
-(They will be considerated as equally undesired result)
+(They will be considerated as equally not preferred)

-Exemples of lists :
+##### Exemples of lists :
 * `[[A], [B], [C]]` :  **A** is preferred to **B** which is preferred to **C**
 * `[[A, B], [C]]` : **A** and **B** are equally preferred, but both are preferred to **C**
 * `[[A]]` : **A** Is the preferred. **B** and **C** are equally no preferred (omitted)